Derivatives Valuation (ECFS881)

 - Develop skills in communicating complex technical concepts.

-- ECFS867 Financial Instruments (SNG of at least 55 is recommended)
+- Financial Instruments (ECFS867) (A final Mark of at least 55 is recommended.)